 This is as simple as licensing royalty-free music that you can use without paying artist royalties, or finding copyright-free music an artist has given permission to use without any copyright issues.

 Here at Uppbeat, we’ve curated a catalog of world-class artists to offer the very best royalty-free music which you can download for free and with zero copyright issues.
-Get started with a free account and download up to ten free tracks every single month!
+Get started with a free account and download a limited number of free tracks every single month!

 Don’t forget to keep checking the Uppbeat blog for more tips on how to get the most out of the platform, guides on how to find the perfect soundtrack for your project, and other great content for creators.